Learn about Slide Show View in PowerPoint 2011 for Mac.

 Figure 1: Slide Show view

 You can use Slide Show view to deliver your presentation to your audience.
-To access Slide Show view, you can choose any of these options:
+To access Slide Show view in PowerPoint 2011, you can choose any of these options:

 To exit Slide Show view, press the Esc (Escape) key.
 You may also be able to right-click on an empty area of the slide, and choose the End Show option shown in Figure 3.